Church of St Michael and All Angels, Northenden: History

 Michael Barber, FRS (1934 – 1991) was a chemist and mass spectrometrist who became the church organist.
 His father was a carpenter who had been the main carpenter in the construction of the church building.
-In addition, he had designed and built a bishop's chair, which he presented to the church, and subsquently was involved in building a pipe organ in the building.
+In addition, he had designed and built a bishop's chair, which he presented to the church, and subsequently was involved in building a pipe organ in the building.
 His father died when Barber was quite young, but he began playing the organ in the church when he was 15.
 He was encouraged in this by George Elmsley, the senior organist who fostered a love of church organ music in the young Barber.
 He later succeeded Elmsley, and was the church organist for the rest of his life.

 Architecture

 The plan of the church is a star, comprising two inter-locked squares.
 The square which has its corners aligned east-west is larger than that with its sides aligned east-west, creating a larger area at the eastern point of the star, sufficient to accommodate the altar.
 The site on which it was built was waterlogged, and the reinforced concrete frame is supported by foundations which are 15 ft deep.
 Externally, it is clad with "red brick in English bond with some stone dressings".
 The roof is flat with a cross in the centre.
 It is supported by concrete beams which are 15 in deep, arranged to form a grid of squares with sides 10 ft long.
 These are aligned with the diagonal square of the building, and the top 3 in of the beams form part of the roof slab.

 At the western end of the building is a single-storey rectangular porch or narthex.
 This houses the two entrance doors, and has three lancet windows on each side.
 The windows illuminate the baptistry to the south and the children's corner to the north.
 The points of the star that align with the cardinal points of the compass have large clerestory windows in both sides of the triangle.
 The window in the eastern point, behind the altar, is glazed with some 30,000 pieces of coloured glass, depicting a host of angels in red and blue.
-It was designed by Christopher Webb, and cost £350 when the builidng was constructed.
+It was designed by Christopher Webb, and cost £350 when the building was constructed.
 One of the panels was fitted back-to-front when the window was restored in the 1960s.
 The window sills were repaired in 2000, which required the bottom row of panels to be removed.
 The fifth panel was returned to its correct orientation, but the first panel was re-fitted back to front.
 The interior of the building is "raw but spatially subtle".
 It has an "ingenious plan with lofty columns supporting [a] flat ribbed roof".
 The plans show the long-held tradition that Cachemaille-Day intended to place the altar in the centre of the building to be incorrect.